 - A display hood is a very good idea.
 I made one a while back but due to my excellent craftsmanship it did not last long!!
 You will see in one of the photographs how Jim shields extraneous lights from hitting his monitor.

 - Try to maintain a similar ambient light.
-I realize this may be difficult from daytime to nighttime, but with a carefully placed lamp you may provide sufficient ambient light without disturbing the display.
+I realize this may be difficult from daytime to nighttime, but with a carefully placed lamp, you may provide sufficient ambient light without disturbing the display.
 See the tall light behind my monitor which I turn on at night-time.
 It is behind the display, not too strong, is reflected from the ceiling for reasonably even lighting

 - You may have other windows in the room, which should all have blinds or controllable shading.
 You can adjust the amount of light coming into the room depending on the outside conditions to maintain a relatively stable ambient light in the room.

 - Your desk should be at the right height that allows you to sit comfortably in front of it.
-Speaking of sitting, a good task chair will pay its cost back in less back problems.
+Speaking of sitting, a good task chair will pay its cost back in fewer back problems.
 You will likely sit in this chair for long hours, why not choose a comfortable and ergonomically designed chair.
 I bought my Aeron chair probably more than 10 years ago, it is still in excellent shape and supports me well.

 - Your tools, like keyboard, mouse, tablet, etc. should be properly positioned with sufficient room around them for easy operation.